Ridam2k/size_fit_1/README.md

 # Components

-   Our solution for MyntraHackerramp: WeForShe for the theme Size and Fit consists of the following components:
+   Our proposed solution consists of the following components:
 -   Size Recommendation- An ML-based component that suggests the most appropriate size for a particular product by factoring in your body measurements such as height, bust size, body type,etc.
 -   Nearest Size - Based on the measurements of clothes you already own and fit you well, this component employs a simple algorithm to recommend the size for the interested product
 -   Outfit visualiser - This Unity3D- based component enables you to visualise all your mix-and-match outfit ideas and select the one that suits you best